November 11, 2020

 Given the importance of social learning, it’s vital to have a good social learning strategy in your school or training curriculum.
 Choosing the right one is about matching your students’ needs with the tools available.

 What is social learning?

 Social learning is the idea that people learn naturally in groups.
 Concepts such as the community of practice espouse that learning occurs as individuals in any endeavor participate in their task with peers and a competent teacher.
 We can also refer to Vygotsky’s social learning theories of other- to self-regulation, wherein the ability to do a certain task is first aided by a more competent other until the process has been internalized by the self.

 A social learning platform enables learners to deep dive into the content of your lessons, add their own point of view, submit their ideas and join the conversation on any slide.
 To empower learners to share and learn from each other, it provides features that allow employees to discuss coursework or share expertise on various topics.
 Nobody knows your company’s products or processes better than your existing workers, so leveraging that expertise to reinforce vital content makes a great deal of sense.
-Learners will be more engaged when they can relate to both the lesson and the teacher, resulting in even more effective learning outcomes.
-Having these employee training discussions provides a more dynamic and interactive learning experience, where employees can learn additional information, resulting in a more in-depth understanding of the content provided.
-For example, a course provided to retail employees on a new line or product can be discussed by colleagues to create a holistic understanding of the features of the product, enabling employees to be able to be compliant and effectively sell to new and existing customers.
+Learners will be more engaged when they can relate to both the lesson and the teacher, resulting in even more effective virtual learning outcomes.
+Having these employee training discussions provides a more interactive and personalized learning experience, where employees can learn additional information, resulting in a more in-depth understanding of the content provided.
+For example, a course provided to retail employees on a new line or product can be discussed by each colleague to create a holistic understanding of the features of the product, enabling employees to be able to be compliant and effectively sell to new and existing customers.

 Social learning isn’t just important for theoretical reasons.
 It can also have clear benefits to the workplace, including: